moebiussurfing/ofxSurfingFX/README.md

 ## Overview
 Helper addon for **openFrameworks** to simplify the integration of some curated **OF Fx addons**:
-**Glitchs/Fx/Color** into your projects.
-GUI, workflow and settings manager to be used *Out-Of-The-Box*.
+**Glitches/Fx/Color** into your projects.
+GUI, workflow, and settings manager to be used *Out-Of-The-Box*.

 ## Screenshots
 ![image](/readme_images/1_example-Basic.PNG?raw=true "image")